-In March 2020, the Company established an at-the-market offering program ("2020 Program") to sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$100 million in transactions pursuant to a shelf registration statement that was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on May 5, 2020.
-The Company gave notice of termination for the 2020 Program on April 26, 2023, which is effective May 1, 2023.
+In March 2020, the Company entered into an at-the-market offering program ("2020 Program") to sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$100 million in transactions pursuant to a shelf registration statement that was declared effective by the SEC on May 5, 2020.
+The Company gave notice of termination for the 2020 Program on April 26, 2023, which was effective May 1, 2023.
 There were no common stock sales under the 2020 Program through its termination.